DibaKarimi/FT-TEST/README.md

 # FT-TEST

-<a href="https://ft-test.herokuapp.com">FT-TEST</a> is a JavaScript and Node.js app for displaying headlines from Financial Times.
+<a href="https://ft-test.herokuapp.com">FT-TEST</a> is a  Node.js app for displaying headlines from Financial Times.